-Grupo Elektra, S. A. B. de C. V. filed before the Chambers of the Federal Court of Administrative Justice a lawsuit for annulment against the income tax credit for the 2008 tax year, which was resolved in the sense of confirming the tax credit on December 02, 2020.
+Grupo Elektra, S.A.B. de C.V. filled a nullity lawsuit before the TFJA against the tax credit determined for income tax corresponding to the 2008 fiscal year.
+On December 2, 2020, the TFJA confirmed the tax credit.

-On February 9, 2021, a lawsuit for direct protection (amparo) was filed before the Collegiate Circuit Courts against such ruling, which was resolved on September 29, 2022, in the sense of protecting the company so that the Federal Court of Administrative Justice would issue a new ruling in which it would duly study all the company's arguments.
+Against this resolution, on February 9, 2021, an amparo lawsuit was filed before the Circuit Collegiate Courts ("TCC"), which was resolved by a judgment dated September 29, 2022, granting the amparo so that the TFJA to issue a new judgment in which it would duly consider all the arguments made by the company.